Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Admission Requirements

-• Successful completion of a Bachelor of Science from Quinnipiac University or an accredited institution and/or are within 32 or fewer credits from completing an undergraduate degree
+• Successful completion of a Bachelor of Science degree from Quinnipiac University or an accredited institution and/or are within 6 or fewer credits from completing an undergraduate degree completion no later than May in the year prior to entry

 • Transcripts: Official transcripts from all institutions attended